pombreda/getpaid/trunk/getpaid.ups/src/getpaid/ups/readme.txt

 package the values for UPS_USERNAME, UPS_PASSWORD, UPS_ACCESS_KEY need to
 be setup in the shell/process environment.

+Also note that rates.py currently returns FakeResponse( ) to these requests.
+To get a real response from the server, simply comment that line (#66) out.

    >>> from getpaid.ups import interfaces
    >>> from getpaid.ups.rates import UPSRateService
    >>> ups = UPSRateService()